gthampak/DepthQuantileFunctions/README.md

 ---
 ### Using DQFClustering

-Instructions for how to download and use the R package for `dqf.clustering` can be found [here](https://github.com/gthampak/DQFClustering).
+Repository and instructions for how to download and use the R package for `dqf.clustering` can be found [here](https://github.com/gthampak/DQFClustering).

 ---
 ### TODO: